weegreenblobbie/p5js-player/README.md

 * Play & Stop buttons
 * Multiple sketches may be placed on a single webpage or blog post
-* Easy to include in blog posts, sketch appears where placed
+* Easy to include in blog posts, sketch appear where placed

 How to use the widget
 =====================